What is sustainable fashion?

 The current fast fashion system is completely broken.
 Not only is it environmentally unsustainable, it's also the cause of an inexplicable amount of harm through the creation of ethically dubious products.

-Armed with this knowledge, we set about to imagine a different industry.
+Armed with this knowledge we set out to imagine a different industry.

-Fanfare started after seeing first-hand the issues that overwhelm the current fashion market.
-Fueled by the passion to fight against human trafficking we partner with charitable initiatives to combat exploitation and help poverty-stricken communities.
+Fanfare started seeing first-hand the issues that overwhelm the current fashion market.
+Fueled by the passion to fight against trafficking we partner with charitable initiatives to combat exploitation and help poverty-stricken communities.

-"I would not have known this if wasn’t a buyer.
-It’s important to share this knowledge with consumers about how their purchase decisions have an impact on the environment and people of this world.
-To understand sustainable fashion and our role within all the doom and gloom, it is important to talk about the facts - and facts can sometimes be difficult".
+"I wouldn't have known this if I wasn't a buyer.
+It's important to share this knowledge with consumers about how their purchase decisions have an impact on the environment and people of this world.
+To understand sustainable fashion and our role within all of the doom and gloom, it is important to talk about the facts - and facts can sometimes be difficult."

-Every day we are surrounded by sustainability claims and greenwashed messaging, so it's vital that we educate ourselves in order to separate fact from fiction.
+Everyday we as surrounded by sustainability claims and greenwashed messaging, so it's vital that we educate ourselves in order to separate fact from fiction.
 We need to explore the industry, realise what we care about and then take steps to change it.

 After 12,000 years of stable climate, we are now in an era where we're creating negative changes to our environment and destroying our planet.

 We need to reshape the way we look at things, including our perception of who we are in the world and the role we are playing.
 Earth is our only home and we're causing damage that may become irreparable if it’s too late.

 The global population is increasing, and with it, our demand for food, energy, and clothing.
 We need to think about what's important to us, and how we can make sure that people have access to sustainable fashion without necessarily using up the resources that we need for food and amenities.